Machine Learning with Physics Knowledge for Prediction: A Survey: Knowledge-Driven Priors from Physics

 \subsection{Learning Differential Models from Data}

 A challenge in learning models of physical processes is that our reality exists in continuous time, while the numerical algorithms require discretization.
-A useful inductive bias in this setting is to define a (black-box) model in continuous time by incorporating integration into prediction.
+A useful inductive bias in this setting is to define a black-box model in continuous time by incorporating integration into prediction.
 The result is a more flexible predictive model that can learn and forecast on irregular time intervals rather than a rigid discretization.
 This approach is referred to as learning the differential equations.

-\paragraph{Ordinary differential equations.} The connection between ODEs and deep learning, neural ODE, is a powerful tool.
-Perhaps the earliest endeavor of learning differential equations is the ResNet architecture (i.e., residual flow block) proposed by~\citet{he2016deep}, although the original motivation was to mitigate gradient attenuation for parameters in early layers.
+\paragraph{Ordinary differential equations.} The connection between ODEs and deep learning, the neural ODE, enjoys a long history.
+Perhaps the earliest \rebuttal{predecessor to `deep' learning of} differential equations from data is the ResNet architecture (i.e., residual flow block) proposed by~\citet{he2016deep}, although the original motivation was to mitigate gradient attenuation for parameters in early layers.
 A ResNet block defines a discrete-time residual transformation

 where $\vf$ is a transformation block with parameters $\vtheta_t$, $\vx_t$ and $\vx_{t+1}$ are the input and output at time step $t$, respectively.
 Inspired by the ResNet architecture, \citet{weinan2017proposal} and \citet{haber2018learning} both proposed to parameterize the (infinitesimal) continuous-time transformation